-Angular position measured, but with at least one NAN (Not A Number) probe result.
+Angular position measured, but with at least one NAN (Not A Number), or out of limits probe result, or valid acquisition < 100%.

-Angular position measured.
+Angular position fully measured (inside limits).

-- o The second column displays the position number. - The last column displays the angular position in degrees. - 11.
+- The second column displays the position number. - The last column displays the angular position in degrees. - 13.
 Display the mapping results in a 2D plot.